Ten times yesterday. Eleven the day before. And it starts again today.

 The Alzheimer Society of Canada's published guidance for dementia-friendly phone calls does not ask caregivers to always be literally accurate.
 It asks them to be warm, patient, and reassuring, to meet the person where they are.
 Every memory care professional is trained on this principle.
 When someone living with dementia asks where their mother is, the caring response is not "she passed away in 1987."
 The caring response meets them where they are.
 This is not deception.
 It is the recognised standard of care.

 Researchers have studied the comfort of a familiar voice in dementia care since the 1990s.
-The practice, known as simulated presence therapy, was examined in the Cochrane Systematic Review, 2020 as a recognised non-pharmacological approach to the behavioural and psychological symptoms of dementia.
+The practice, known as simulated presence therapy, was confirmed in a 2024 peer-reviewed randomized controlled trial (PubMed 38646703) as an effective non-pharmacological approach to the behavioural and psychological symptoms of dementia.
 KindredMind takes that foundation and goes further: it responds, it adapts, and it genuinely knows your loved one.

 KindredMind is not set up by a company.
 It is set up by you.
 You record your voice.
 You build the knowledge base.
 You decide when it answers.
 Every voice model requires your explicit recorded consent, a real moment of permission, not a checkbox.